We've added new PCR tests for swine and bovine diseases -- see our menu for a complete listing.

 Test code:

-S0090 - Qualitative detection of Pacheco's disease viruses (psittacid herpesviruses - PsHVs) by polymerase chain reaction.
+S0090 - Ultrasensitive qualitative detection of Pacheco's disease viruses (psittacid herpesviruses - PsHVs) by real time PCR.
 This assay detects but does not differentiate psittacid herpesvirus genotypes 1, 2, 3 and 4 (serotypes 1, 2 and 3).

 Pacheco's disease is caused by psittacid herpesviruses (PsHVs) which are a heterogeneous group of viruses divided into four genotypes (Tomaszewski et al., 2003).
 PsHV is an enveloped double-stranded DNA virus belonging to the family alphaherpesvirus.
 At least three serotypes of PsHV are recognized.
 Genotypic and serologic correlation has indicated that genotypes 1 and 4 correspond to serotype 1 isolates; genotype 2 corresponds to serotype 2 isolates; genotype 3 corresponds to serotype 3 isolates.
 Viruses representing all four genotypes can be found in both the United States and Europe.
 In United States, PsHV genotype 1 represents the predominant type.